HarshivShukla/Drum-Kit/README.md

-Here’s a detailed README file for your Drum Kit project:

----

 # Drum Kit 🥁

 A fun and interactive Drum Kit website showcasing the use of JavaScript event listeners to create a virtual drum-playing experience.
 Play different drum sounds either by clicking the drum buttons or pressing the corresponding keys on your keyboard.